ACPI errors on HP workstation

 Cheers and Merry Christmas

-Updated by Oliver H. Weiergraeber almost 7 years ago
+Updated by Oliver H. Weiergraeber over 9 years ago

 In an attempt to fix the point in time when this problem first appeared, I tried several OpenSolaris and OpenIndiana releases (didn't perform complete installations - just booted the live images and inspected /var/adm/messages).